PranavMare/Image-Forgery-Detection/README.md

 ## Decomposing Using DWT

 Initially, 2D-DWT is applied in the initial stage of forgery detection process as it helps to extract more number of SIFT features which will help in better detection performance.
 DWT is applied on the image for copy-move forgery detection, the image is decomposed into four different sub-bands LL, LH, HL, and HH.
 Most of the data is concentrated in LL sub-band and it is considered as the approximation of the image.
 It represents the coarse level coefficients of the original image.
 It is the LL sub-band which is decomposed into four sub-band at the next level.
-Size of the image is reduced at every level by the DWT transform.
-Fig. 4 shows the decomposing of Butterfly image after applying DWT on it, the image is divided in 4 parts in first level and in next level its LL sub-band is further decomposed.
+Size of the image is reduced at every level by the DWT transform. below shows the decomposing of Butterfly image after applying DWT on it, the image is divided in 4 parts in first level and in next level its LL sub-band is further decomposed.

 ![Block Diagram](images/1.png)